 When it comes to pursuing her music career, Hailey Reese is all in.
-A talented lyricist, this twenty-year-old singer-songwriter originally from Cambridge, Ontario started belting out melodies at the age of two.
+A talented lyricist, this twenty-five-year-old singer-songwriter originally from Cambridge, Ontario started belting out melodies at the age of two.

 “My family was really into music,” Hailey says.
 “From the time I was in my mom’s womb, she was always singing to me.”